botchagalupe/dirsync/Dirsync-Tool.md

 ## Listing LDAP services

-There are two tables in the console database that represents a LDAP service : customer_ldap_service and customer_ldap_directory.
+There are two tables in the console database that represents a LDAP service : <code>customer_ldap_service</code> and <code>customer_ldap_directory</code>.
 When listing a LDAP service with the tool, it incorporates the contents of both the tables into one.